abilandz/NAT3054/Lecture_2/git.md

 #### Configuration files <a name="configuration.files"></a>

 In addition to the configuration variables, there are also configuration files that have a special meaning to Git.
 Arguably, the most frequently used configuration file is a hidden file named _.gitignore_ .
 In this file, all files and/or directories in the working tree that Git shall not track can be listed.
 It is very important to realize that this mechanism can be used only for the new files (i.e. untracked files) in the working tree, but it can not be used to stop tracking already tracked files (in this case, one has to use first **git rm --cached**, see later sections).
 Finally, both the creation of _.gitignore_ itself in the working tree and any changes in _.gitignore_ afterward need to be staged and committed as well, for its current content to be taken into account by Git.
-TBI 20241018 Check this sentence, read Sec.
-19, perhaps it's not mandatory to commit, just a good practice (but beware that in the example below I add and commit it)?

 Each Git repository has its own set of _.gitignore_ files, whose scope can be interpreted as follows:

 * _someGitRepository/.gitignore_ &mdash; When placed in the root of Git repository, the content of that _.gitignore_ file applies to the whole repository;
 * _someGitRepository/subDir/.gitignore_ &mdash; When placed in a specific subdirectory of working tree in Git repository, that _.gitignore_ file applies only to that subdirectory and below.
 This is rarely used in practice.

-As a concrete example, we consider the Git repository named "mscThesis" in which a student is using LaTeX in a file "source.tex" for writing his master's thesis:
+As a concrete example, we consider the Git repository named "mscThesis" in which a student is using LaTeX for writing his master's thesis in a file "source.tex":

 ```bash
 # initialize Git repository for M.Sc. thesis project: